MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 > [!NOTE]
 >In its good intent of efficiently grouping together common text fragements for the context window, the tokenizer may obstruct the model's reasoning capabilities for counting individual elements.

 The solution to this is not as trivial.
-On state of the art models like GPT-4o, we can fallback to tool use: GPT-4o can generate and run code itself and learn from that.
+With state-of-the-art models like GPT-4o, we can fallback to tool use: GPT-4o can generate and run code itself and learn from that.
 Copy-Pasting the above token sequence of the dots into the code is well possible and less complex than counting. **GPT-4o generates the code, plucks the dots into the code, runs the code and retrieves the now deterministically derived answer:**

 <center>
 <img src="./img/gpt-4o_code_tool_use.png" style="width: auto; height: 410px"/>
 </center>

 The same issue with the tokenizer's good but obstructive intent arises when we want the LLM to solve spelling-related tasks.
 For example, with `cl100k_base`, the word `Ubiquitous` is tokenized into `Ub`, `iqu`, and `itous`.
-Again, tool use to the rescue, at least for state of the art models:
+Again, tool use to the rescue, at least for state-of-the-art models:

 <center>
 <img src="./img/gpt-4o_spelling.png" style="width: auto; height: 440px"/>